Abhishek-Devidas-Jadhav/My-Notes/github/README.md

 -  GitHub is a cloud-based platform where you can store, share, and work together with others to write code.
 - GitLab is the most comprehensive AI-powered DevSecOps Platform.
 - .md files uses Markdown language.[^1][^5]
+- .md files also uses HTML language to use elements.
 # Basics
 - Create account and sign in
 - Create new git repository